Build first, ask later

 Notable cases that prove the point

 PA/00897/26 — 90 Triq Emanuel Benjamin Vella, Birkirkara.
 An entire apartment sanctioned "as built in view of no existing permits."
-Filed in January 2026, approved.
+Filed in January 2026, decision posted as Acceptable in March 2026.
 The application acknowledges that the dwelling has no planning history whatsoever — it simply exists, and the planning system's role is reduced to documenting its existence after the fact.

 Why this matters